-- DEVICE ENABLE (A,B,C,D) four device enable keys corresponding to the four control ports on the TDC-100B.
+- DEVICE ENABLE (A,B,C,D) four device enable keys corresponding to the four control ports on the TDC-100.
 Any lighted key is enabled, and will be sent all transport commands and PBUS commands.
 If more than one is enabled, the one that is flashing is the currently-displayed one.
-The currently-displayed device is also tallied by the letter (A,B,C,D) in the upper left corner of the display. - BIG KNOB used for transport control (jog, shuttle, variable) and for scrolling and setting menu.
+The currently-displayed device is also tallied by the letter (A,B,C,D) in the upper left corner of the display. - BIG KNOB used for transport control (jog, shuttle, variable) and for scrolling and setting menu, and for TBC adjustment of devices which support this function.